Radio in China: People's Republic of China

 In December 1949, the PRC established the Central Broadcasting Station.
 In 1950, approximately 1 million radio sets existed in China, mostly in bourgeois urban households.

+Organized mass listening campaigns developed throughout the 1950s, bringing political news and other programming to an unprecedently large audience in China.

 The People's Republic of China began establishing a radio reception network assigning "radio receptionists" in schools, army units, and factories.
 These receptionists organized group listening sessions and also transcribed and distributed written content of radio broadcasts.
 Through the practice of rooftop broadcasting, village criers using homemade megaphones would also relay the content of radio broadcasts.
 Radio receptionists and rooftop broadcasting remained a significant component of broadcasting practices until wireless broadcasting became widespread in the 1960s and 1970s.

 In April 1950, the Central Broadcasting Station's international department (branded as Radio Beijing) began broadcasting for listeners in Vietnam, Thailand, Burma, Indonesia, and in four dialects for overseas Chinese throughout East Asia.

+Beginning in 1956, wired broadcasting (through which hundreds or thousands of loudspeakers were connected via wire to a centrally located broadcasting post) expanded.
 Radio networks grew along with rural collectives in the late 1950s.
 By 1959, 9,435 communes and 1,689 counties had wired relay stations, and these linked 4,570,000 wired loudspeakers.

 In 1978, China stopped jamming broadcasts from Voice of America (VOA).
 VOA opened a bureau in Beijing in 1981.
 In 1982, Radio Peking and VOA began regular exchanges.

 In 1998, the State Administration of Radio, Film, and Television (SARFT) began the Connecting Every Village with Radio and TV Project, which extended radio and television broadcasting to every village in China.

 Radio manufacturing

 In the 1950s and 1960s, Red Star Radios became one of the Four Big Things, important and desirable consumer goods that demonstrated an increase in Chinese standards of living.

 Radio manufacturing expanded significantly during China's Third Front campaign to develop basic industry and national defense industry in China's rugged interior in case of invasion by the Soviet Union or the United States.
 In the Third Front regions, radio manufacturing increased by 11,668% percent as a result of the campaign.

-By Cultural Revolution, battery-powered transistor radios, microphones, mobile public address systems, and loudspeakers had penetrated even remote areas.
+By the Cultural Revolution, battery-powered transistor radios, microphones, mobile public address systems, and loudspeakers had penetrated even remote areas.